PrinciplesofRobotAutonomy/CourseMaterials/README.md

 # AA 274 Course Materials
 An aggregation of links to course materials for the AA 274 set of courses at Stanford, primarily taught by Prof. Marco Pavone.

+**NOTE:** Any material used from this course _must_ have the proper attribution (e.g., to Stanford University or the Autonomous Systems Lab).

 ## AA 274A: Principles of Robot Autonomy I

 1. First and foremost, the [course website](http://asl.stanford.edu/aa274a/) is the best place to find any lectures, assignments, sections, etc. If materials are needed that are still to be taught chronologically during the quarter, [last year's course website](http://asl.stanford.edu/aa274_aut1920/) has all materials available for all weeks.